How to be psychologically flexible

 Being honest about what we're experiencing: the thoughts, the feelings, the sensations, the urges.
 Making room for all of it to exist.
 And still choosing our actions based on what matters to us rather than just reacting to the discomfort or avoiding it.

 We can feel anxiety and still take action on what's important to us.
-We can notice self-critical thoughts without letting them run the show.
+We can feel defeated momentarily, make room for that, and still remember our longer-term direction.
+We can notice self-critical thoughts without letting them determine our actions.
 We can want things to be different and accept what actually is.
-We can want to avoid something and still take steps toward it because it matters.
+We can feel the pull to avoid something and still move toward it because it matters.
 We can feel shame and stop hiding.
-We can feel anger without acting on the urge to lash out.
+We can feel anger without acting on the urge to lash out or destroy.

 How It Works: Three Core Moves